Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Simulations

-Our first simulation is based on Example~\ref{ex:anticorr}, where the data distribution has a finite support and $X$ and $Y$ are maximally anti-monotonic.
-We simulate $\{(X_t, Y_t)\}_{t \in \N}$ as jointly i.i.d.~with

-The combined support of $X$ and $Y$ is $\calZ = \{0, 1/3, 2/3, 1\}$, and Figure~\ref{subfig:anticorr_cdfs} plots their marginal CDFs.
-By design, we have $X \fsdstrict Y$, and thus $Y \notfsd X$; we also have $\rho(X, Y)=-1$.
-While conceptually simple, the example highlights robustness to the dependence structure between $X$ and $Y$.
-The anti-monotonic dependence is the most challenging case, in the sense that we observe a larger $X$ than $Y$ half of the time.

-In each simulation, we generate a jointly i.i.d.~sequence $\{(X_t, Y_t)\}_{t=1}^T$ of length $T=5,000$, and compute e-processes for testing $\calH_0: Y \fsd X$ and $\calH_0: X \fsd Y$ at each time $t$.
-We validate four e-process variants: (1) the adaptive GRO e-process with exponential weights~\eqref{eq:predictable_weights} over $z \in \calZ$, based on the \emph{self-normalized} CDF difference~\eqref{eq:standardized_lr} (``AdaGRO-Exp''); (2) the same e-process without self-normalization, in particular $w_t(z)\propto \exp(\eta \cdot (t-1)\cdot(\hat{F}_{X}^{t-1}(z)-\hat{F}_{Y}^{t-1}(z)) )$ (``AdaGRO-Hedge''); (3) the adaptive GRO e-process with weights linear in the GRO bets, or $w_t(z) \propto \hat\lambda_t(z)$ (``AdaGRO-Linear''); (4) the non-adaptive GRO e-process with equal weights, $w_t(z)\propto 1$ (``GRO''); and (5) the non-adaptive, constant-bet ($\lambda_t(z) = 0.1$) e-process with equal weights, $w_t(z)\propto 1$ (``Constant'').
-For this example, since the support $\calZ$ is finite and known, both adaptive and non-adaptive e-processes use mixtures supported on the full $\calZ$, and adaptive variants merely update the mixture weights over time.
-In subsequent experiments, we will see adaptive methods using the full predictive mixture formulation~\eqref{eq:pred_mixture}.
+In our simulations, we validate five e-process variants, three of which use predictable mixtures as summarized in Table~\ref{tbl:methods_summary}.
+The method used in Figure~\ref{fig:comparison_classical_tests} is the \emph{AdaGRO-Exp} method based on the aforementioned idea of exponential weights~\eqref{eq:predictable_weights}.
+We remark that the \emph{AdaGRO-Greedy} method is inspired by \citet{shekhar2023nonparametric}'s approach, although there are at least two differences from its vanilla adaptation, as summarized in Remark~\ref{rem:sr_comparison}.

-To examine the validity and power of the e-processes in sequential experiments, we compute two commonly used metrics.
-Both notions are standard in the SAVI literature~\citep[e.g.,][]{howard2021time,vovk2024nonparametric} and can be estimated, for each sample size $t$, as averages over repeated simulations. \begin{enumerate} \item \emph{Ville error}: $\Psymb\inparen{\exists \ell \leq t: E_\ell \geq \frac{1}{\alpha}}$.
-This is a cumulative notion of the type I error, capturing the anytime-validity of the resulting sequential test under the null $\Psymb$.
-By Ville's inequality (Lemma~\ref{lem:Ville}), it must not exceed $\alpha$ at any time up until $t$. \item \emph{e-power}: $\Ex{\Qsymb}{\log E_t}$.
-The e-power captures how quickly the e-process is expected to grow under the alternative $\Qsymb$.
-We expect powerful e-processes to have linearly increasing e-power over time, indicating a positive growth rate and an almost sure rejection at any level $\alpha$ in the long run. \end{enumerate}
+To examine the validity and power of the e-processes in sequential experiments, we compute two metrics.
+Both metrics are standard in the SAVI literature~\citep[e.g.,][]{howard2021time,vovk2024nonparametric} and can be estimated, for each sample size $t$, as averages over repeated simulations. \begin{enumerate} \item \emph{Ville error}: $\Psymb\inparen{\exists \ell \leq t: E_\ell \geq {1}/{\alpha}}$.
+This is the notion of type I error under continuous monitoring, capturing the anytime-validity of sequential tests under the null $\Psymb$. \item \emph{e-power}: $\Ex{\Qsymb}{\log E_t}$.
+This captures how quickly the e-process is expected to grow under the alternative $\Qsymb$.
+We expect powerful e-processes to have linearly increasing e-power over time, indicating a positive growth rate and an almost sure rejection at any level $\alpha$ in the long run (i.e., yield a test of power one). \end{enumerate}